 I bet we’re in agreement when I say life is already hard as it is.
-It’s way too short and with limited time to do and be all you ever wanted, having a couple of awesome tools to help with the burden is indeed a lifesaver.
+It’s way too short and with limited time to do everything on your WordPress bucket list and be all you ever wanted, having a couple of awesome tools to help with the burden is indeed a lifesaver.

 These 10 awesome tools will make you insanely productive and your WordPress life a lot easier.
 You’ll get more work done in lesser time.
 Which means you’ll have more minutes in your day to spend with your family or enjoying the things for which you work so hard.

 10 Awesome Tools to Make Your WordPress Life Easier